sqrl/packrat/README.md

  * `GET http://127.0.0.1:5000/<key>` Retrieves a previously uploaded file.
  The file will be sent as a `Content-Disposition: attachment` and a file name with which it was uploaded.
  * `POST http://127.0.0.1:5000/<key>` Attempts to post a file.
-The file should be sent with a `enctype` of `multipart/form-data` and the file should be included as `form-data` with name `file`.
+The request must be sent with a `enctype` of `multipart/form-data` and the file must be included as `form-data` with name `file`.
 It will return a json document whose 'success' field will be true if successful.
 If unsuccessful, the 'error' and 'message' fields contain more information.

 A Python example of uploading a picture `cat.png` with the key `cat`